FAQ Frequently Asked Questions

 Can I designate my gift towards a specific ministry or use?

-Yes, when you give to Terra Nova in our checkout process, you can designate your gift to the Terra Berkshire church planting fund.
-At this point, donations to the Terra Berkshire fund will be used to gear up for the full public launch and build reserves.
+When you give to Terra Nova in our checkout process, you can designate your gift to the Church Planting Support fund.
+At this point, donations to the Church Planting Support fund will be used to for our normal operating expenses and build reserves.

 Is Terra Nova an approved 501(c) 3 organization that I can give tax-deductible gifts toward?

 Yes, Terra Nova Church holds its own IRS 501(C)3 approval letter.

 Who oversees the finances of Terra Nova North Adams?
 How often will you provide status reports?

 The finances of Terra North Adams are managed by our outside Bookkeeper, Shroyer CPAs, who also serves the Terra Nova Network in a similar capacity.
 To assist our outside bookkeeper, we have one volunteer in house who helps oversee the production of timely financial reports.